vmikk/seqhasher/README.md

 > of the hash algorithms used in `seqhasher`.
 Other implementations may yield different results,
 > and these values should not be interpreted as a definitive ranking of the algorithms themselves.

+## Installation

+### Pre-built binaries

+Download the latest release for your platform from the [Releases](https://github.com/vmikk/seqhasher/releases) page.

 ## Known issues and limitations

 - Seqhasher does not take line wrapping in FASTA file into account (whitespace characters are stripped from the sequence before processing);